traversys/Tideway/docs/endpoints/data.md

 ## get_data_partitions

-Graph data represents a set of nodes and relationships that are associated to the given node.
+Get names and IDs of partitions available on the appliance.

 Syntax: